xiahualiu/wg_gaming_installer/README.md

 ## Usage

 Download and execute the script.
+You **DO NOT** need to run the script with `root`, but it requires the user to be in the `sudo` group.
 Answer the questions asked by the script and it will take care of the rest.
 For most VPS providers, you can just enter through all the questions.

 ```bash
 wget https://raw.githubusercontent.com/xiahualiu/wg_gaming_installer/main/wg-gaming-installer.sh